Written By: Devin Golden

 Stage 4

-This cancer stage can have disease that has spread to nearby structures like lungs, heart, major blood vessels, or spine.
+Stage 4 is the most advanced stage of pleural mesothelioma.
+Tumors have spread to nearby structures like lungs, heart, major blood vessels, or spine.
 The cancer has also spread to at least one distant area.
-Treatment may be limited at this stage.

 Pleural Mesothelioma Treatment Options